kivkovic/jserialize/README.md

 # jserialize

-Tiny serializer for JS.
+A tiny serializer for JS.
 Returns a compressed JSON-like string, trying to include every possible special internal JS type usually skipped by other serialization methods.
 The indended use is for:
-- comparing deep-value equality of objects
+- comparing deep value equality of objects (including circular references)
-- generating an object hash based on full internal state of an object
+- generating an object hash based on the full internal state of an object
-- logging object values, including those normally skipped by `JSON.stringify`
+- logging object values, including those normally skipped by `JSON.stringify` (functions, sets, maps, symbols, etc.)

 ## Example